purkayasthasoumik/shortestPathProblem/README.md

 Presentation almost done.

+Summary of code files:

 	1. plotGraph(g):  to plot a graph g with numbering of nodes and edge weights (if applicable).

 	2. makeGraph(n,p):  to generate a random graph according to Erdos Renyi G(n,p) model.

 	3. makeDAG(n, p):  to generate a DAG of sizen.

 	4. getPath(g, p, sourceNode, destNode):  to generate a path using the predecessor arraypfromsourceNodetodestNode.

 	5. getWeight(g, path):  to get weight of apathin graph g.

 	6. BellmanFord(g, sourceNode, destNode)to implement Bellman Ford algorithm on graphgfromsourceNodetodestNode.

 	7. DagShortestPath(g, sourceNode, destNode)to find shortest path on DAGgfromsourceNodetodestNode.

 	8. Dijkstra(g, sourceNode, destNode)to implement Dijkstra’s algorithm on graphgfromsourceNodetodestNode.

 	9. erdos(): A code to generate the collaboration graph to find Erdos number from a given text file containingnames of 		authors and a list of collaborations between them.